keylimetoolbox/cron-kubernetes-ruby/README.md

 in the container.
 The default template executes it in a login shell so that environment variables (and profile) are loaded.

 You can modify this.
-The value should be an array of arguments.
-The first element of the array will be the Kubernetes pod `command`.
-The remainder will be the `args`.
-See [Define a Command and Arguments for a Container](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/) for a discussion of how `command` and `args` works in Kubernetes.
+The value should be an array with a command and arguments that will replace both `ENTRYPOINT` and `CMD` in the Docker image.
+See [Define a Command and Arguments for a Container](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/) for a discussion of how `command` works in Kubernetes.

 ## Usage